jspinak/brobot/docs/docs/03-core-library/tools/quick-start-capture-setup.md

    - Use Pattern Capture Tool for multiple patterns
    - Maintains consistent capture settings

+> **Note**: Performance metrics are approximate and vary based on system configuration, screen resolution, image complexity, and CPU load.
+Use these as general guidelines for relative performance comparison, not exact measurements.

 ## Next Steps

 1. ✅ Configure Brobot with recommended settings